Discover all the fantastic things to do in the Lake District.

 Coniston Shopping

-There are a number of walks signposted around Grizedale Forest.
-It's a wonderful place for a walk, with amazing views and interesting diversions such as sculptures amongst the trees.
-For the adrenaline seeker, there is also the Go Ape high ropes course!
+There are a number of walks signposted around Grizedale Forest with amazing views and interesting diversions such as sculptures amongst the trees.

 forest walking trail